SIMU and STICU Insulin Protocol

 Background

-Hyperglycemia, as part of the stress response, is a commonly seen in the ICU.
+Hyperglycemia, as part of the stress response, is commonly seen in the ICU.
 However, hyperglycemia, has been associated with ICU complications.
 In 2001, maintaining tight glucose control (BG 80-110 mg/dL)9 was shown to decrease mortality and many intensive care complications, however these results could not be duplicated.
 The incidence of hypoglycemia also was higher.
 Recently, conventional glucose control (BG < 180 mg/dL) was shown to have a significantly lower mortality and hypoglycemic rate compared to tight glucose control.10 The target BG value of 180 mg/dl was selected based upon common practices.

-In critically ill trauma patients, admission blood glucose (BG) values > 200 mg/dL have been shown to be independent predictors of increased infections and mortality.1-3 BG values > 200 mg/dL during the initial week of ICU stay also have been shown to be independent predictors of infections, increased ventilator and ICU LOS and mortality.4-6 In patients with traumatic brain injuries, BG > 200 mg/dL, acidosis and hypercapnia are associated with a prolonged ICU stay, whereas BG > 200 mg/dL, hypothermia and hypotension are associated with increased mortality.8
+In critically ill trauma patients, admission blood glucose (BG) values > 200 mg/dL have been shown to be independent predictors of increased infections and mortality.1-3 BG values > 200 mg/dL during the initial week of ICU stay also have been shown to be independent predictors of infections, increased ventilator and ICU LOS, and mortality.4-6 In patients with traumatic brain injuries, BG > 200 mg/dL, acidosis and hypercapnia are associated with a prolonged ICU stay, whereas BG > 200 mg/dL, hypothermia and hypotension are associated with increased mortality.8

 High glucose variability has been associated with increased infections, prolonged ventilator and ICU LOS4-6 and increased mortality.4-7 Glucose variability in 4th quartile has been associated with significantly increased mortality whereas the 1st quartile had a significantly lower mortality.7